 Our lending division has also been adversely impacted by COVID-19.
-Loans originated by us through March 31, 2020 under the SBA 7(a) Small Business Loan Program consist primarily of loans to borrowers in the limited service hospitality sector.
-Currently, our borrowers are experiencing significant cash flow deficits as the travel and leisure industry decline caused by COVID-19 has severely impacted limited service hospitality properties.
-As a result of the relief provided by the CARES Act, we do not expect delinquencies to be material in the aggregate for loans currently serviced under our SBA 7(a) Small Business Loan Program through September 2020.
-However, if no further relief is provided by Congress, we expect that borrowers under our SBA 7(a) Small Business Loan Program will be materially and adversely affected by the economic impact of COVID-19, potentially leading to substantially higher delinquencies on our loans.
-This may lead to increased loan loss reserves and ultimately an increase in loan losses.
-We sell the portion of loans originated by us under the SBA 7(a) Small Business Loan Program that is guaranteed by the SBA; however, during the second quarter of 2020, the secondary market for the sale of such guaranteed portions declined, both as a result of significantly decreased demand for such loans in general and, specifically, for limited service hospitality loans, which resulted in limited premium income during the second quarter of 2020.
-The loans funded during the second quarter of 2020 consisted primarily of loans made pursuant to the Paycheck Protection Program.
-Subsequent to June 30, 2020, the premiums available in the secondary market have been at or better than pre-COVID-19 pricing, prepayments of our loans receivable have increased over amounts prepaid during the second quarter of 2020 and loan origination opportunities have been increasing.
-To the extent the limited service hospitality industry or other factors relating to the SBA 7(a) programs are negatively impacted, the future of our utili
+Loans originated and serviced under the SBA 7(a) Small Business Loan Program through September 30, 2020 consist primarily of loans to borrowers in the limited service hospitality sector.
+Currently, our borrowers are experiencing significant reductions in cash flow as the travel and leisure industry decline caused by COVID-19 has severely impacted limited service hospitality properties.
+The overwhelming majority of our borrowers received relief under the CARES Act through September 30, 2020.
+However, if no further relief is provided by Congress, we expect that borrowers under our SBA 7(a) Small Business Loan Program will continue to be materially and adversely affected by the economic impact of COVID-19, potentially leading to substantially higher delinquencies on our loans.
+As such, during the third quarter of 2020, we increased our loan loss reserves.
+Depending upon the length of continuation of market disruptions for the limited service hospitality industry, we may have additional increases in our loan loss reserves and ultimately an increase in loan losses, and such losses may be material.

-The situation surrounding COVID-19 remains fluid, and we are actively managing our response in collaboration with tenants, government officials and business partners and assessing the impact to our financial position and operating results, as well as the additional potential adverse developments in our business.
+The situation surrounding COVID-19 remains fluid, and we have been actively managing our response in collaboration with tenants, government officials and business partners and assessing the impact to our financial position and operating results, as well as the additional potential adverse developments in our business.
 We have taken steps to adapt to the difficult business environment in which we operate and to strengthen our business to position our business to thrive post COVID-19.
-These steps include (i) reducing our corporate overhead expenses by realigning certain support functions and reducing employee compensation at our Operator, (ii) not appointing a replacement for our retiring President, (iii) focusing on appropriate cost-reduction measures at our properties, (iv) temporarily suspending the vast majority of activities related to the repositioning of our office building at 4750 Wilshire Boulevard in Los Angeles, California, and renovations at the Sheraton Grand Hotel in Sacramento, California, (v) increasing liquidity by entering into the new 2020 unsecured revolving credit facility in May, accessing the PPPLF in June and negotiating an amendment to our existing 2018 revolving credit facility, and (vi) amending our Master Services Agreement to eliminate the Base Service Fee.
+These steps include (i) reducing our corporate overhead expenses by realigning certain support functions and reducing employee compensation at our Operator, including not appointing a replacement for our President who retired during the third quarter, (ii) focusing on appropriate cost-reduction measures at our properties, (iii) temporarily suspending the vast majority of activities related to the repositioning of our office building at 4750 Wilshire Boulevard in Los Angeles, California, and renovations at the Sheraton Grand Hotel in Sacramento, California, (iv) increasing liquidity by entering into the new 2020 unsecured revolving credit facility in May, accessing the PPPLF in June and entering into the 2018 Credit Facility Modification (as defined below) in September, and (v) amending our Master Services Agreement to eliminate the Base Service Fee.

 The extent to which COVID-19 will continue to impact the Company's operations and those of its tenants and business partners will depend on future developments, which are highly uncertain and cannot be predicted with confidence, including the scope, severity and duration of the COVID-19 pandemic and actions taken to contain the pandemic or mitigate its impact and the extent to which federal, state and local governments provide relief or assistance to those affected by COVID-19 (including extending the CARES Act).
 The Company cannot predict the significance, extent or duration of any adverse impact of COVID-19 on its business, financial condition, results of operations, cash flow or its ability to satisfy its debt service obligations or to maintain its level of distributions on its Common Stock or Preferred Stock.
-However, the Company's business, financial condition, results of operations, and liquidity will be adversely affected for the remainder of 2020 if the current effects of COVID-19 continue.
+However, the Company's business, financial condition, results of operations, and liquidity have been adversely affected and will likely continue to be adversely affected for the remainder of 2020 and at least through the first half of 2021.